aristanetworks/avd/benchmarks/README.md

   -q
 ```

-Manual full-suite runs include the 150-device scale benchmark:
+Manual full-suite runs include the 150-device scale benchmark.
+They do not add
+an all-host render benchmark for the full molecule scenario; that kind of load
+test is intentionally outside the CodSpeed suite.

 ```bash
 python -m pytest --codspeed benchmarks -q
 ```

-Daily scheduled runs also use the full-suite command.
+Daily scheduled runs also use this scale-inclusive command.

 ## Local Usage